brendan-rctc-teach/scratch/README.md

 Once finished with your project, select File > Save now one last time.
 Then select File > Save to your computer and keep that file so that you can submit it.
 If prompted by your computer to Open or Save the file, be sure to Save it.

-**Finally, go the "repositoty" (this page right here!), and click on "add file".
+**Finally, go the "repository" (this page right here!), and click on "add file".
 Upload your Scratch file (as an sb3) and "commit" it.
 It will now show up to me for grading.**